-a 'mirai' object, or list of 'mirai' objects.
+x a 'mirai' object, or list of 'mirai' objects.

-Both functions accept a list of 'mirai' objects, such as that returned by mirai_map as well as individual 'mirai'.
+Accepts a list of 'mirai' objects, such as those returned by mirai_map(), as well as individual 'mirai'.

-They will wait for the asynchronous operation(s) to complete if still in progress (blocking).
+Waits for the asynchronous operation(s) to complete if still in progress, blocking but user-interruptible.